dragonstw/socialnets18/assignments/submission3.md

 ## Conclusion

-In this assignment the above three small world,segregation and giant components were new to me. but in doing this assignments i have gained knowlege in interperting them
+In this assignment the above three small world,segregation and giant components were new to me. but in doing this assignments i have gained knowlege in interperting them.